 The Committee reviews the relationship between our risk management policies and practices and the incentive compensation we provide to our NEOs to confirm that our incentive compensation encourages taking prudent and avoiding unnecessary and excessive risks.
 The Committee also reviews the relationship between risk management policies and practices, corporate strategy and senior executive compensation.

 EXECUTIVE COMPENSATION COMPONENTS

-The four key elements of our executive compensation program are base salary, performance-based monetary incentives, long-term incentives, and 401(k) matching program.
+The four key elements of our executive compensation program are base salary, performance-based monetary incentives (bonus), long-term incentives (Deferred Supplemental Compensation and Restricted Stock), and 401(k) matching program.

 Base Salary